Documentation

 Label

-Displays text with various styling options for categorization, status indicators, or highlighting important information.
-Labels can be styled with different colors, sizes, and variants.
+Label displays text for categorization, status indicators, or highlighting information.
+Can be styled with different colors, sizes, and variants.

 Code